interlay/interbtc-spec/polkabtc-spec/docs/source/spec/architecture.rst

 .. figure:: ../figures/PolkaBTC-Architecture.png
     :alt: architecture diagram

     PolkaBTC consists of five modules.
-The Oracle module stores the exchange rates based on the input f centralized and decentralized exchanges.
-The Treasury module maintains the ownership of PolkaBTC, the VaultRegistry module stores information about the current Vaults in the system, and the Issue and Redeem module cotain data and funciton related to their respective sub protocols.
+The Oracle module stores the exchange rates based on the input of centralized and decentralized exchanges.
+The Treasury module maintains the ownership of PolkaBTC, the VaultRegistry module stores information about the current Vaults in the system, and the Issue and Redeem module expose funcitons and maintain data related to the respective sub protocols.

 Treasury
 --------